Get 80% off your plan for your first 3 months*

 Use this section to build trust.
 Explain why your business is the best one for the job and why they should choose you.

-You can include case studies of previous clients, client testimonials, social media endorsements or praise, relevant industry-specific qualifications from major bodies like Chartered Accountants ANZ, which has over 140,000 members globally, and certifications and years of experience.
+• relevant industry-specific qualifications from major bodies like Chartered Accountants ANZ, which supports over 140,000 members

 Timeline

-If you're pitching for a specific project, outline a clear and realistic timeframe of how and when you'll complete each part of it.
+If you're pitching for a specific project, outline clearly and realistically how and when you'll complete each part of it.
 Present this in a flowchart or a road map with deadlines and step-by-step actions.

 If your proposal isn't for a specific project, give an idea of general timeframes your business works to, for example manufacturing or shipping times, or turnaround times for services.

-This is one of the most important sections.
-How you structure it will depend on the size of your project and the type of proposal.
+Pricing is often the section clients turn to first.
+How you structure it depends on the size of your project and the type of proposal.

-If there are any permits or licenses required for the project these should be added to this section.
+Include any permits or licences required for the project.
 For example, registered companies in New Zealand must file an annual return and pay a fee of $49.74 plus GST to confirm their details on the Companies Register.

 Terms and conditions